 - Excluding URLs – Here is where you can specify certain URLs on your website that you don’t want to be cached to keep them dynamic.

 - Memcached – Enabled

-SiteGround’s SuperCacher is the bread and butter of their optimization service offering three different levels of caching to make your site run faster – static, dynamic, and memcached.
+The SuperCacher section within SiteGround is the bread and butter of their optimization service which gives you access to three different caching levels for your website:

 In order to enable these through your SG Optimizer plugin, let’s first make sure the backend is set up properly on your SiteGround hosting.

 Sign into SiteGround and go to Site Tools → Speed → Caching as shown below:

 Dynamic Cache – Once that is done, check out the Dynamic Cache tab.
 You don’t actually have to enable anything here from SiteGround’s Site Tools.
 The Dynamic Cache only needs to be switched on through the SG Optimizer plugin.
 The Dynamic Cache works by caching all the resources on your site that are dynamically generated.

 Memcached – Finally, switch to the Memcached tab.
 Make sure the Cache switch is enabled for All Sites.
 Using Memcached will speed up your database calls, API calls, and page rendering which, when combined with the previous two caching levels, really helps increase your page speed.
 After Memcached is enabled in your SiteGround account, you will then be able to go enable it in SG Optimizer.

 Now that everything is set up correctly on the backend of your SiteGround hosting, let’s look at the SG Optimizer plugin settings for SuperCacher Settings.